Opiliones anatomy: Nervous system

 The central nervous system of harvestmen, which evolved from a segmented structure, is centralized around the esophagus.
 The part above the esophagus (syncerebrum) consists of protocerebrum (associated with the eyes) and deutocerebrum (associated with the chelicerae).
 The nerves of the pedipalp, walking legs, and some for the opisthosoma emerge from the part below the esophagus.
 The peripheral nervous system is not well studied.

 Eyes

+When present, most living harvestmen have a single pair of camera-type eyes, which can occur in different positions on the anterior prosoma.
+In Cyphophthalmi, eyes typically occur in members of the families Pettalidae and Stylocellidae on the sides of the head, in association with dorsolateral projections called ozophores.
+In Phalangida (the remaining harvestmen), eyes typically occur on a median cuticular projection called the ocularium.

-Arachnids feature two kinds of eyes, lateral and median ocelli.
-The former, which evolved from compound eyes, are lacking in harvestmen.
+Arachnids feature two kinds of visual systems: lateral and median.
+The former, which evolved from compound eyes, were thought to be absent in harvestmen, until their recent discovery in embryos of the daddy longlegs Phalangium opilio and the emerald armored harvestman Iporangaia pustulosa.
+In addition, Phalangium opilio exhibits a second rudimentary pair of median eyes, homologs of which occur only in sea spiders and horseshoe crabs.

 Many cave- or soil-dwelling species, including most Cyphophthalmi, lack eyes, or they are reduced.
 Several otherwise blind Cyphophthalmi have small photoreceptors at the base of the ozophores, but it is unclear whether these are derived from lateral or median ocelli.
 The size and complexity of eyes in harvestmen roughly correlates with the amount of light available in its habitat.
 Evolutionary reduction of eyes appears to be caused by the early termination of eye development (paedomorphosis) in most species.
 Adults of those species thus have eyes that resemble embryonic or juvenile forms of their ancestors.
 However, Ischyropsalis strandi (Ischyropsalididae) nymphal stages have small but complete eyes, but these get partially lost through a degenerative process in adults.